-Symptom Quick Check Wireless Input Device Doesn't Pair Check Bluetooth System Preference is set to Discoverable. recognize the Bluetooth 2.
+Symptom Quick Check Wireless Input Device Doesn't Pair Can't get the system to recognize the Bluetooth keyboard or mouse Check Bluetooth System Preference is set to Discoverable.
 Check Bluetooth device has fully charged batteries.
-3. Check for Bluetooth software updates for both the device and Mac OS X. 4.
-If the Bluetooth pairs with no problems, probe about potential interference issue at user's site.
+Check for Bluetooth software updates for both the device and Mac OS X. If the Bluetooth pairs with no problems, probe about potential interference issue at user's site.